 If you’re from Canada or the UK, the concept of a 30-year fixed-rate mortgage might seem almost too good to be true.
 In Canada, mortgage rates nearly tripled in recent years, causing massive payment shock at renewal time.
 In the UK, most mortgages are variable rate products.

-You can even get 40-year Amortization options if you need better cash flow numbers to make a deal work.
+You can even get 40-year Amortization options if you need to fix negative cash flow on rentals to make a deal work.

 The Smart Refinance Strategy